-Oh yay, we’re on to the fun stuff now!
 Today I want to share with you a couple of my favorite background techniques for art journaling.
-They are all super simple and fun to do.
+They’re all super simple and fun to do.
 When you find yourself stuck and not knowing where to begin you can always start prepping your pages with these and many other background techniques!

 This first technique can be applied in so many ways.
 Gel medium acts as a resist, so you can stencil, stamp, and paint with it on your surface, then go over it with a wash of paint to reveal the resist.
-My pages are rather thin, so I put a layer of gesso on my page first, although the technique works better on a non-gessoed surface.
-I then stenciled on some circles using semi-gloss gel medium (gloss might even work better!) and a hand cut stencil that I made.
+Here, I stenciled on some circles using gloss gel medium and a hand cut stencil that I made.

 You may remember this next technique from grade school.
 Wash your page with 1-3 colors of watercolor, sprinkle with some table salt, and then watch the magic happen!
 If you aren’t using watercolor paper, you may want to put a base coat of Absorbent Ground like I did, so that the watercolor flows better on your page.
 Absorbent Ground helps the paper act more like watercolor paper, making it easier to spread wet mediums.